• Home

 The Mycenean Greeks copied the pictographs and syllabary (with some modifications) that the Minoans used for their written language, in order to produce a written version of their own language.
 In other words, the Minoans taught the Greeks to read and write.
 The Greeks later returned the favor by conquering and subjugating the Minoans.

-The written version of the Mycenean Greek language has been found on on clay tablets, both on the Greek mainland and on Crete.
+The written version of the Mycenean Greek language has been found on clay tablets, both on the Greek mainland and on Crete.
 This written language, known to archaeologists and linguists as Linear B, was an archaic version of Classic Greek, and is closer to the Proto-Indo European language spoken by the Yamnaya than any other written language.
 (Linear A, the written version of the language that was spoken by the ancient Minoans, is largely undeciphered.)

 The Yamnaya on the Pontic Steppe continued to interbreed with hunter gatherers, often absorbing females into their ranks and leaving males, who owned no cattle or other animals, to survive by hunting wild animals.
 Perhaps this is why the Yamnaya population grew rapidly and why it split into multiple subgroups.
 Some of these subgroups started drifting to the west, and brought Indo European languages into Europe.

-Linguists have concluded that the language spoken by the Yamnaya was not exactly the same as the language of the people they had left behind in the Lower Volga Valley, because all of the Anatolian Indo European languages had archaisms in their grammar which were not retained in the Indo European languages derived from the spoken language of the Yamnaya.
+Linguists have concluded that the language spoken by the Yamnaya was not exactly the same as the language of the people they had left behind in the Lower Volga Valley, because all of the archaic Anatolian Indo European languages had archaisms in their grammar which were not retained in the Indo European languages derived from the spoken language of the Yamnaya.

 Salisbury Plain